pawelpiwosz/AnsibleFirstSteps/Chapter-13/README.md

 ```

 This can be little confusing.
 The ec2 is removed, but still listed?
 Yes,
 ec2 is removed and it is in terminated state.
+You can observe, there is no
+Public IP assigned and no Subnet.
+That is a prompt, but let's check it more

-Let's improve our check:
+deeply, and improve the check:

 ```
 $ aws --profile ansible --region eu-west-1 ec2 describe-instances --query \ 'Reservations[].Instances[].[InstanceId,InstanceType,PublicIpAddress,SubnetId,State.Name,Tags[?Key==`Name`]| [0].Value]' \